-Behind Enemy Lines: Investigating Crozier’s Paradox and Recognition of Nestmates through an Individual Based Model
+Behind Enemy Lines: Investigating Crozier’s Paradox and Recognition of Nestmates through an Individual-Based Model

 Credentials

 Abstract

 Introduction

 Materials and Methods

 The Model

 The purpose of the model is to study how cue diversity and abundance may evolve despite Crozier’s paradox in a situation where ant colonies can forage or steal resources from another nest.
 The model was developed in C++ (enter citation), and an instance of a simulated population comprises of Ncolonies ant colonies containing Nworkers workers.
 Each worker ant can adaptively choose between foraging or stealing resources from another colony.
 Workers stealing from another colony or returning with resources to their home colony undergo a recognition check by a random worker, where entry is permitted if the intruder is recognized as a nestmate.
 Gillespie algorithm was utilized for dynamically scheduling events like foraging and stealing in the model.
 Once an action is completed, the period before the next action is sampled from an exponential distribution with expected value 1.